BeeboIO/BeeboWordPressServer/README.md

 # BeeboWordPressServer

-Reference implementation of AT Proto compatible PHP Server using WordPress
+Reference implementation of AT Proto compatible PHP Server using WordPress, as a plugin.